Chase Stanley

 He previously played for the St. George Illawarra Dragons in two separate spells, as well as the Melbourne Storm and the Canterbury-Bankstown Bulldogs in the NRL.

 Early years

 Stanley was born in Sydney, New South Wales, Australia.
 He is of Māori and Samoan descent and attended Belmore South Public School in Belmore and Endeavour Sports High School in Caringbah.

 Playing career

 In 2005 he was contracted to St. George Illawarra as a junior and continued to play there in the 2nd tier competitions till he debuted on the NRL in 2007.
 He played 41 games for the St. George club between 2007 and 2009.

 Stanley signed a two-year deal with the Melbourne Storm starting in the 2010 NRL season.
-He made his Melbourne debut on 30 May 2010.
+He made his Melbourne debut on 30 May 2010, but would only make eight appearances for the club, suffering a season-ending knee injury in round 1 of the 2011 NRL season.

 At the end of the 2013 NRL season, Stanley signed a two-year deal with the Canterbury-Bankstown Bulldogs starting in 2014 NRL season.

 In March 2018 he signed with Canadian team the Toronto Wolfpack.